Oesophageal cancer research

 There is research into new ways of doing surgery for oesophageal cancer.
 These include

-When you have surgery to remove an oesophageal cancer, your surgeon will take out all the lymph nodes nearest to the tumour and your gullet.
+When you have surgery to remove an oesophageal cancer, your surgeon will take out all the lymph nodes nearest to the tumour and your food pipe.
 This is because they may contain cancer cells, which could continue to grow.
 So removing them can lower the risk of the cancer coming back in the future.
 If there is a reason to suspect that lymph nodes further away also contain cancer cells, your surgeon will remove these nodes too.

 There is a lot of debate around the world about whether routinely taking out more lymph nodes would lower the risk of the cancer coming back even more.
 Trials have been done to try to show whether or not taking out lymph nodes further away from the cancer can lower recurrence rates.

 We don’t have the research evidence yet to say that taking out more lymph nodes routinely will help people.
 Doctors have to weigh up the possible increased side effects against the likely benefit.
 There is no point in doing more complicated surgery if it isn’t going to help.
+We are not aware of any UK trials looking at this at the moment.

-A study is looking to see if a keyhole operation (laparoscopy) can help find the sentinel lymph nodes in people having surgery for oesophageal cancer.
+A study in Newcastle is looking to see if a keyhole operation (laparoscopy) can help find the sentinel lymph nodes in people having surgery for oesophageal cancer.
 The sentinel nodes are the first lymph nodes that cancer travels to before it spreads around the body.
 If these nodes are clear of cancer then the other lymph nodes in the area should be clear.
 So they may not always need to be removed.

 Researchers in this study are looking at a way of checking sentinel nodes.
 They will inject a radioactive tracer close to the cancer, allowing it to travel to the lymph nodes.
 They will then use a special keyhole gamma probe to show up the first lymph nodes reached.
 If a keyhole (laparoscopic) technique to find and test the sentinel lymph nodes is accurate, it could be used in future to reduce the amount of surgery you need to remove lymph nodes, reducing the risks that come with it.
+This study has closed and we are waiting for the results.

 Photodynamic therapy (PDT) uses light to kill cancer cells.
 You first take a drug that makes your body cells sensitive to light.
 Then the doctor shines a very bright light onto the cancer cells.
 This activates the drug and kills the cells.
 PDT is sometimes used for cancer of the oesophagus.
 Doctors may use it in some cases for advanced cancer, to shrink a blockage in the food pipe.
 There is information about PDT for advanced oesophageal cancers in this section.

 PDT has been studied in people with stage 1 cancer of the oesophagus.
 Researchers hope it might be an alternative treatment for people not well enough to have surgery.
-The National Institute for Health and Clinical Excellence (NICE) have issued guidance on PDT for early oesophageal cancer.
+The National Institute for Health and Care Excellence (NICE) have issued guidance on PDT for early oesophageal cancer.
 They say that this treatment is quite new, and there are still uncertainties about how well it works, particularly in the long term.
 NICE suggest that doctors can offer patients this treatment, but they should tell you all about the benefits and drawbacks first.
 Your doctor should make sure you understand that this is a new treatment that is still being tested.

 NICE also recommend that doctors follow up patients who've had PDT to see how well they do.
 Doctors should enter patients into clinical trials if possible.
 This will all help in finding out how well PDT works in treating early oesophageal cancer, particularly in the longer term.
 Also, different drugs have been tested for use with PDT.

 Another trial is looking at giving oxaliplatin and 5FU before surgery instead of cisplatin and 5FU.
 Doctors want to find out if oxaliplatin works better than cisplatin in this situation.
+This trial is no longer recruiting patients and we are waiting for the results.

 In past trials, a combination called ECF has been very effective for advanced oesophageal and stomach cancers.
 This combination is made up of epirubicin, cisplatin and 5FU.
 But doctors are continuing to try to improve the effectiveness and find better ways of giving treatment.
-5FU is now available as tablets, as a drug called capecitabine.
+5FU is now available as tablets, as a drug called capecitabine (Xeloda).
 So doctors are now testing ECX, which is epirubicin, cisplatin and capecitabine.
 Other combinations being looked at also have epirubicin and either 5FU or capecitabine, but with another drug called oxaliplatin instead of cisplatin.

 A clinical trial called REAL 2 compared the chemotherapy drugs 5FU with capecitabine, and cisplatin with oxaliplatin in stomach and oesophageal cancer that has already spread.
 The results showed that capecitabine worked as well as 5FU, and oxaliplatin worked as well as cisplatin.
 And the quality of life of people on the different chemotherapy treatments was similar.